MittalS211/DataScienceProjects/cover_to_cover/README.md

 model_history/ contains results from ALL tests on data set

+modeling_pipeline/ contains code for neural network pipeline and plotting function used in genre_classification, the notebook contains full documentation of pipeline for reference purposes.

 data_crawler_scripts contains modified python and shell scripts for retrieving book cover images from  https://github.com/uchidalab/book-dataset and use these scripts to bypass errors from missing/broken image urls